Dragon Ball Z season 1

-The season initially ran from April 1989 until February 1990 in Japan on Fuji Television.
+The season initially ran from April 1989 until March 1990 in Japan on Fuji Television.
 The season was then licensed for a heavily edited dubbed broadcast by Funimation Entertainment.
-Their adaptation first ran in September 1996 through September 1997, primarily on FOX, UPN and WB affiliate stations in the United States and Canada.
+Their adaptation first ran from September 1996 through September 1997 in first-run syndication, primarily on affiliate stations of Fox, The WB and UPN (United Paramount Network).
 The 39 episodes were cut down to a mere 28.
 Their edited adaptation was syndicated to television by Saban Entertainment, and was released by Geneon Entertainment (then known as Pioneer) on VHS and DVD between 1997 and 1999.
 Eventually, Geneon Entertainment lost the distribution license to the first 67 episodes and Funimation began redubbing the series for an uncut broadcast.
 The unedited version was released on DVD in 2005, but later cancelled and Funimation eventually began releasing season box sets of Dragon Ball Z and they re-released their first season on February 6, 2007.
 In late 2013, the company released the first season box set on the Blu-ray Disc format.
 In June 2009, Funimation announced that they would be releasing Dragon Ball Z in a new seven volume set called the "Dragon Box".
 Based on the original series masters with frame-by-frame restoration, the first set was released November 10, 2009.

 Two pieces of theme music were used throughout the season.
 The opening theme, "Cha-La Head-Cha-La", is performed by Hironobu Kageyama and the ending theme, "Detekoi Tobikiri Zenkai Power!" (でてこいとびきりＺＥＮＫＡＩパワー！, Detekoi Tobikiri Zenkai Pawā!) is performed by Manna.
 The theme for the original 1996–1997 English dub is "Rock the Dragon", performed by Jeremy Sweet.
 The uncut English redub from 2005 uses "Dragon Ball Z theme" by Dave Moran.
 The remastered season one boxset uses "Dragon Ball Z movie theme" by Mark Menza.

-Development
+Development and release

+The series serves as a sequel to the prior Dragon Ball anime and manga, which primarily focused on Goku's childhood experiences.
+It has been speculated that creator Akira Toriyama did not originally intend for the series to stretch past the Saiyan Saga when he began working on the Dragon Ball Z portion of the manga.
+In an interview from around the time of the last Dragon Ball arc, Toriyama said that the series would only continue for a "little while longer".
+Shunsuke Kikuchi, the composer for the Dragon Ball anime, continue to compose the score for Dragon Ball Z. Goku's Japanese voice actress Masako Nozawa also continued to voice the character in adulthood, unlike in many foreign dubs, which often use female actresses for Goku as a child before switching to male actors when the character becomes a teen during the final arc of Dragon Ball.